Sara-Luise Spittler

 I am particularly interested in the debates around international and intra-societal processing of colonial violence that have unfolded in recent years.

-Prof. Dr. phil.
-Markus Lederer
+Prof. Dr. Markus Lederer

 Principal Investigator | Member of Directorate